ObjectModules/deploy/Mapping.md

 At this point it is a big chance that the best food for you is founded..
 So now you can you eat your best food.
 Your life will become more valuable.
 Congrats!

+You may see that to get your best food the whole process is divided to _four (4) mappings_.
+These mappings all together are required to give the result that we are going to achieve.

 One thing you shall note here is that when you already get to know what is the best food for you then the food is _no more stand as a best food_.
 It is only the one which is founded as the best for you.
 So it is just a food.
 You will eat it normally as usual.
 Nothing special.

-You may see also that whole process is divided to _four (4) mappings_.
-These mappings all together are required to give the result that we are going to achieve.

 Since the other process is no more required so when it is going to end then whole process will return back the original mapping which number of elements is also _four (4)_.